OPERATION

 Hiking Boots

 Sturdy, supportive and water resistant.
 These have seen many miles on trail and are still in service.
-They are a great boot.
+They are a fantastic hiking boot!

 Men's Salomon X Ultra hiking boot